openedx/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_manage_discussions.rst

 Managing Discussions in Courses with Student Cohorts
 ##########################################################

-In courses that have the cohort feature enabled, every post has an indicator of who can read it: either everyone, or only the members of a single cohort.
+In courses that have cohorts enabled, every post has an indicator of who can read it: either all students, or only the members of a single cohort.
 For students, this is the only noticeable difference between discussions in courses that include cohorts when compared to courses that do not.
 You can share the examples in the :ref:`Read the Cohort Indicator in Posts` section with your students, along with the :ref:`Discussions for Students and Staff` section of this guide.

 Staff members who have the discussion admin, discussion moderator, or community TA role see the same indicator of who can read each post.
-Unlike the students, however, the discussion staff members can read and contribute to every post, regardless of the cohort assignment of the student who posted it.
+Unlike the students, however, staff members with discussion privileges can read and contribute to every post, regardless of the cohort assignment of the student who posted it.

-.. note:: Students who have the Community TA role can read and contribute to all posts.
+.. note:: Course team members must have discussion moderator or admin privileges in addition to their course staff privileges to be able to view posts that are divided by cohort.
+For information about adding discussion privileges, see :ref:`Assigning_discussion_roles`.

-In courses with the cohort feature enabled, members of the discussion staff can
+   Students who have the Community TA role can read and contribute to all posts.

-also:
+In courses with the cohort feature enabled, course team members who have discussion moderator or admin privileges can also:

 * Choose who will be able to see the posts that they add to divided topics.
 See :ref:`Choosing the Visibility of a Post`.